ardatan/graphql-tools/website/docs/migration-from-tools.md

 If you are using GraphQL Tools v6, there are several breaking changes to be aware of.

+#### Schema Generation and Decoration API (`@graphql-tools/schema`)

+- Resolver validation options should now be set to `error`, `warn` or `ignore` rather than `true` or `false`.
+In previous versions, some of the validators caused errors to be thrown, while some issued warnings.
+This changes brings consistency to validator behavior.

+- The `allowResolversNotInSchema` has been renamed to `requireResolversToMatchSchema`, to harmonize the naming convention of all the validators.
+The default setting of `requireResolversToMatchSchema` is `error`, matching the previous behavior.

 #### Schema Delegation (`delegateToSchema` & `@graphql-tools/delegate`)

 - The `delegateToSchema` return value has matured and been formalized as an `ExternalObject`, in which all errors are integrated into the GraphQL response, preserving their initial path.
 Those advanced users accessing the result directly will note the change in error handling.
 This also allows for the deprecation of unnecessary helper functions including `slicedError`, `getErrors`, `getErrorsByPathSegment` functions.
 Only external errors with missing or invalid paths must still be preserved by annotating the remote object with special properties.
 The new `getUnpathedErrors` function is therefore necessary for retrieving only these errors.
 Note also the new `annotateExternalObject` and `mergeExternalObjects` functions, as well as the renaming of `handleResult` to `resolveExternalValue`.